 Founder of Eclectic Enchantments blog, Erika has also been a beauty writer, fashion writer and Beauty & Accessories Editor for a large online magazine before starting Erisea.

-Erika lives with her dog, Hendrix.
+Erika lives with her dog, Hendrix and beautiful baby girl.
 She suffers with Fibromyalgia and CFS, among other illnesses which leaves her housebound much of the time.
 Her passion is writing.